Applying for admission

 Are you ready to advance, personally and professionally, and take your leadership skills to a higher level?
 Apply to start the MAOL program or a leadership certificate.
-Applications are accepted on a rolling basis to start in fall semester (September) or spring semester (February).
+Applications are reviewed on a rolling basis for the fall semester (starts in September) or spring semester (starts in February).

 - A completed baccalaureate degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission);

 - A cumulative grade point average (GPA) of 3.0 (B) or better on a 4.0 scale.
-If the applicant's GPA is less than 3.0, an explanatory statement should be included with the application.
+If your GPA is less than 3.0, an explanatory statement should be included with the application.

 The priority application deadlines are August 1 (fall) and January 1 (spring).
-It is the applicant’s responsibility to ensure her or his application is completed by the application deadline.
-Any applications received after the priority deadline will be reviewed on a space-available basis.
+Applications received after the priority deadline will be reviewed on a space-available basis.

 *Coverdell Fellows applicants should use the paper application form.